 - Lizzie from China

 We use a project-based learning approach which develops students’ practical and vocational skills as well as academic ones.
 Our friendly campus welcomes a diversity of international as well as Hungarian students and the teaching staff are especially focused on student wellbeing.
-We also encourage students to join research projects, conferences and to publish their work with us as well as getting involved in excursions and competitions.
+We also encourage students to join research projects and conferences, publish their work with us, and get involved in excursions and competitions.

 What can you study with us?